pitt-rssl/pitt-rssl.github.io/content/research/compound_threats.md

 is developed by the [Pitt RSSLab](http://www.rsslab.io) and the [Johns Hopkins University Distributed Systems and Networks (DSN) Lab](http://www.dsn.jhu.edu).

-This project is currently funded through the [DoD Strategic Environmental Research and Development Program (SERDP)](https://www.serdp-estcp.org/), in a ongoing project "Severe Impact Resilience: Framework for Adaptive Compound Threats".
+This project has been funded through the [DoD Strategic Environmental Research and Development Program (SERDP)](https://www.serdp-estcp.org/), in the project "Severe Impact Resilience: Framework for Adaptive Compound Threats".